Questions

 Could this create more coordination overhead?

 Yes.
 That is one of the real costs.
-A better task map can reduce ambiguity, but it also requires active stewardship, review rhythms, and shared operating rules.
+A better task map can reduce ambiguity, but it also requires active stewardship, review rhythms, decision records, and a visible priority stack.
+The question is whether the cost of that structure is lower than the cost of confusion, politics, and rework.

 Where would a pilot start?